-The kiosk is now located in Sitka and will remain there throughout the winter of 2016-2017.
-You’ll find the kiosk at the harbormaster’s office (617 Katlian Street).
+The kiosk is now installed in Cordova at the Cordova Center and will remain there throughout the fall of 2017.
 The kiosk will move to various locations around coastal Alaska to maximize awareness of this important issue.
 In addition, AMCC will continue to support the diverse ways that our communities can learn about ocean acidification, advocate for solutions and adapt to our changing ecosystems.

 In a previous AMCC project from 2012, AMCC’s Working Waterfronts Program Director, Rachel Donkersloot PhD, wrote the report ‘Ocean Acidification & Alaska’s Fisheries: Views and Voices of Alaska’s Fishermen, Marine Industries and Coastal Residents’ as a product of community roundtable discussions on ocean acidification and Alaska fisheries held during the winter of 2011-12 in the fisheries-dependent communities of Homer, Kodiak and Dillingham.